fetchai/agents-aea/docs/decision-maker-transaction.md

+# Create Decision-Maker Transaction

 This guide can be considered as a part 2 of the <a href="../standalone-transaction/">the stand-alone transaction demo</a>.
 The main difference is that now we are going to use the decision-maker to sign the transaction.

 First, import the libraries and the set the constant values.
-(Get the packages directory from the AEA repository `svn export https://github.com/fetchai/agents-aea.git/trunk/packages`.)
+(Get the `packages` directory from the AEA repository `svn export https://github.com/fetchai/agents-aea.git/trunk/packages`.)

 ``` python
 import logging